tiprankstipranks

 If we fail to anticipate and adapt to new and increasingly prevalent social media platforms, and the growing use of artificial intelligence platforms, other competing products and services that do so more effectively could surpass us and lead to decreased demand for our platform and products.

 The use of both social media and artificial intelligence platforms, such as ChatGPT, throughout the world is pervasive and growing.
 The social media industry has experienced, and is likely to continue to experience, rapid change due to the evolving trends, tastes and preferences of users.
 Likewise, we expect to see continued and rapid growth of chatbot platforms that leverage the use of artificial intelligence and could result in lower demand for traditional search engine technologies.
 If consumers widely adopt new social media networks and artificial intelligence platforms, we will need to develop integrations and functionality related to these new networks and platforms.
-These development efforts may require significant compliance, research and development and sales and marketing resources, as well as licensing fees, all of which could adversely affect our business and operating results.
-In addition, new social media networks and artificial intelligence platforms may not provide us with sufficient access to data from their networks and platforms, preventing us from building effective integrations with our platform and products.
+These development efforts may require significant compliance, research and development, and sales and marketing resources, as well as licensing fees, all of which could adversely affect our business and operating results.
+In addition, new social media networks and artificial intelligence platforms may not provide us with sufficient access to data from their networks and platforms, preventing us from building effective integrations with our platform and products, or preventing us from building products and offerings that provide our customers with useful insights from such new social media networks and artificial intelligence platforms.
 Changing consumer tastes may also render our current integrations or functionality obsolete and the financial terms, if any, under which we would obtain integrations or functionality, unfavorable.
 Any failure of our products to operate effectively with the social media networks used most frequently by consumers, or emerging artificial intelligence platforms, could reduce the demand for our products.
-If we are unable to respond to these changes in a cost-effective manner, our products and aspects of our platform may become less marketable and less competitive or obsolete, and our operating results may be negatively affected.
+If we are unable to respond to these changes in a cost-effective and timely manner, our products and aspects of our platform may become less marketable and less competitive or obsolete, and our operating results may be negatively affected.

 Brand / Reputation - Risk 2